 The Randolph College Educator Preparation Program (EPP) is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 All licensure programs are approved by the Virginia Department of Education.
-Any student may declare and complete an undergraduate major in elementary education; however, students who wish to qualify for a Virginia professional teaching license must apply separately and be accepted to the teacher licensure program.
+Any student may declare and complete an undergraduate major in elementary education; however, application and acceptance into the Teaching Licensure Program is required for students who wish to qualify for a Virginia professional teaching license.
 Students seeking a secondary teaching license must major in the content area they will teach.